redso/noq-roomq-csharp-dotnet-framework4-sdk/README.md

 # RoomQ Backend SDK - C#

 The [RoomQ](https://www.noq.hk/en/roomq) Backend SDK is used for server-side integration to your server.
-It was developed with PHP.
+It was developed with C#.

 ## High Level Logic